osteele/Arduino_SerialRecord/README.md

 contribute to the learning objectives for this particular course.

 ## Alternatives

+For sending values, the simplest alternative is just to use `Serial.println()`.

 For alternatives that support a variety of transports and serialization formats (including higher-efficiency binary formats), browse the Communications topic of